Home

 6 min read

-Nobody plans to be involved in incidents when they’re driving, and for most people, their time on the road is safe and uneventful.
+Nobody plans to be involved in an incident while driving, and for most people, their time on the road is safe and uneventful.
 However, there may be occasions when getting caught up in an incident is unavoidable, especially when someone else is responsible.
 In such cases, and depending on personal circumstances, you may need to make a claim.

 But what should you look out for when making a car insurance claim?
 All too often, claims are rejected or only partially accepted by insurers due to the making of some basic errors.
 This blog explores some top tips to help you take the pain out of making a claim!